-- blue: ideal position
+- Rotor was turned in switched-off state. blue: ideal position

 - red: unfavorable position

 - PM: magnetic flux of the permanent magnets

 - is: Current pointer

 - $\Delta \epsilon$ Commutation error

 - I': ideal position

-- iq: Quadrature current (torque forming)
+- i_q: Quadrature current (torque forming)

 The automatic commutation function (AK) in Compax3 uses the position dependent sinusoidal torque course of permanently excited AC synchronous motors.
 If the motor windings are energized with DC voltage for instance, the motor develops a sinusoidal torque depending on the rotor position, which can be used for example by evaluating the resulting movement in order to determine the correct motor commutation.